-Sprint Nextel (Retail Employees) – Unpaid Overtime Lawsuit
+Sprint Nextel (Retail Employees) – Unpaid Commissions Lawsuit

 Sibley et al. v.
 Sprint Nextel Corporation and Sprint/United Management Company

 We are handling a nationwide class action on behalf of commissioned retail employees against Sprint Nextel Company and Sprint/United Management Company.
 (See First Amended Complaint.)
 These commissioned retail employees seek unpaid commissions and related penalties based on contracts for commissions they had with Sprint Nextel Corporation and Sprint/United Management Company.
 The court certified the case as a class action in November 2008.

 This lawsuit is about whether Sprint violated its agreement with its employees to pay their commissions and whether it violated Kansas wage payment laws by not paying commissions.
 Although this case involves employees from all over the United States, the case is brought in Kansas because Sprint is a Kansas corporation and because Sprint’s commission agreements include a provision that all lawsuits related to those agreements must be brought in Kansas.

 What Is A Class Action And Who Is Involved?